 But the fact is that there are different types of diabetes and they affect people in different ways.

 So without beating around the bush any further, let’s take a look at the different types of diabetes, what causes them, and what does NOT cause them.

-Here are five fictions about diabetes and why they aren’t quite true:
+Here are 5 common misconceptions about diabetes and why they aren’t quite true…

-Unfortunately, that is an oversimplification.
-In contrast to Type 1 Diabetes, Type 2 occurs because the body does not use insulin properly and the blood glucose level is higher than normal.
-However, people with Type 2 diabetes don’t just have trouble processing sugars – they also have difficulty processing fats.
+In contrast to Type 1 Diabetes, Type 2 occurs because the body does not use insulin properly and the blood sugar level is higher than normal.

-Diabetes patients should eat a well-rounded, healthy diet with particular attention to portion control.
-It’s not necessary to completely cut out sugar or fat.
-Carbohydrates and fat can be part of a healthy diabetes dietary plan.
-Patients can still enjoy these foods – just in moderation.
+Eat a well-rounded, healthy diet with particular attention to portion control.
+It’s not necessary to completely cut out sugar, just have it in moderation.